orcwg/cra-hub/product-definitions/input-to-draft-regulation.md

 # ORC WG Input to the Draft EU Commission Implementing Regulation on the technical description of important and critical product categories

+## Opening statement

+The Open Regulatory Compliance (ORC) Working Group of the Eclipse Foundation thanks the European Commission for the opportunity to provide input to this draft implementing regulation.

+We take the opportunity to thank the Commission for the clarifications provided by the recitals which shine a light on areas that were a source of concern and confusion for the open source community.

+Additionally, we believe that the structure chosen for the descriptions in the annexes (which combines a short description with the opportunity to specifically include or exclude certain products from a category) brings substantial clarity while keeping the descriptions succint.
+We commend the Commission for choosing it.

 ## Recitals

 <table>